hgwood/blog/multiline-option-for-the-eslint-curly-rule/multiline-option-for-the-eslint-curly-rule.md

 About a year ago, I submitted a [contribution](https://github.com/eslint/eslint/pull/1825) to the eslint JavaScript linter.
-This contribution involved added a new option to the `curly` rule, named  [`multi-line`](http://eslint.org/docs/rules/curly#multi-line), which makes eslint allow the absence of curly braces when the opening and the closing braces would have been on the same line.
+This contribution involved adding a new option to the `curly` rule, named  [`multi-line`](http://eslint.org/docs/rules/curly#multi-line), which makes eslint allow the absence of curly braces when the opening and the closing braces would have been on the same line.
 All other  cases behave as they